Fyfe93/GroPro/README.md

 You can follow the project's progress, interact with the developers and put forward your ideas for improvements through our social media pages linked above.
 Take a look through the Wiki for a detailed explanation on all elements of the project.
 All relevent files are in this Github repository.

-Please see our Hackaday page below and support our project:
+Please see our Hackaday page below and get behind our project:

 https://hackaday.io/project/142731-gropro